tkerby/flipperzero-firmware-wPlugins/README.md

 # Usage
 This app is compatible with GPSes that follow the UBX protocol version 15, so it is definitely compatible with 8-series GPSes, and probably 9 and 10-series too.
-I've only tested the app with a u-blox SAM-M8Q module from SparkFun.
+GPS units that are tested and known to work are:

+- SAM-M8Q
+- NEO-M9N (thanks to @awol96!)

 ## Wiring
 Connect your GPS to the 3V3, GND, and I2C pins on the Flipper.
 If you